 unnumbered, and enormous polypi.

-I think we have been frightened
+I think we have been frightened into life

 as fish leap from greater fish below.